ScottLinnn/Papers-System/README.md

 - [ ] Ma, L., Van Aken, D., Hefny, A., Mezerhane, G., Pavlo, A. and Gordon, G.J., 2018, May.
 Query-based workload forecasting for self-driving database management systems.
 In Proceedings of the 2018 International Conference on Management of Data (pp. 631-645).
 - [ ] Zhang, Y., Chronis, Y., Patel, J.M. and Rekatsinas, T., 2023.
 Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis.
 Proceedings of the VLDB Endowment, 16(11), pp.2962-2975.
 - [ ] Kraska, T., Alizadeh, M., Beutel, A., Chi, E.H., Ding, J., Kristo, A., Leclerc, G., Madden, S., Mao, H. and Nathan, V., 2021.
 Sagedb: A learned database system.
+- [ ] Burrows, M., 2006, November.
+The Chubby lock service for loosely-coupled distributed systems.
+In Proceedings of the 7th symposium on Operating systems design and implementation (pp. 335-350).
+- [ ] Kraska, T., Beutel, A., Chi, E.H., Dean, J. and Polyzotis, N., 2018, May.
+The case for learned index structures.
+In Proceedings of the 2018 international conference on management of data (pp. 489-504).

 ## TiDB